 Master's and doctoral level scholarship presented as a thesis or dissertation should involve analysis, synthesis, and/or evaluation of newly created or existing knowledge with the purpose of advancing the discipline or applying the knowledge to a specific situation.
 The purpose of the thesis or dissertation document is to present that knowledge to the scholarly community in a clear, concise, and professional manner that is appropriate to the discipline.
 This handbook is written to guide you, the student-scholar, through the process of developing the final product.

-When complete, your work will be archived in the University Library and also disseminated to the scholarly community through the online NCDocks repository.
-That repository in indexed in WorldCat.org and available through Google Scholar.
+When complete, your work will be archived by the University Library and also disseminated to the scholarly community through the online NCDocks repository.
+That repository is indexed in WorldCat.org and available through Google Scholar.

-The Graduate School contact for questions regarding thesis and dissertation submission and review is Sharron Grimes (firstname.lastname@example.org).
+The Graduate School contact for questions regarding thesis and dissertation submission and review is Marie Hoepfl (email@example.com).

 - Guiding Questions for Design of Quantitative and Qualitative Data Analysis

-- Tips for a quick graduate school review (PDF, 127 KB)
+- Tips for a Quick Graduate School Review (PDF, 172 KB)

 - MS Word Templates:

 - Required Forms for Submission (these will be sent to you via email once you receive final approval from the Graduate School):